 An exaggerated and often hilarious example of this technique is regularly used in those gadget commercials on TV, like this one for Wraptastic.

-Life before Wraptastic is grey, frustrating, wasteful, and time consuming.
-Then along comes Wraptastic and life is in full colour, everything is easy, and not only will I be able to wrap 3 hero sandwiches in 5 seconds, my hands will be safe from the shark-like aggression of the teeth on the average food wrap box.
+Life before Wraptastic is grey, frustrating, wasteful, and time-consuming.
+Then along comes Wraptastic and life is in full colour, everything is easy, and not only will I be able to wrap three hero sandwiches in five seconds, but my hands will also be safe from the shark-like aggression of the teeth on the average food wrap box.

 Obviously, the way these gadget companies use PAS is waaaaaaay over the top but you can adapt this formula for your own clients and services in a way that is relatable, professional, and convincing.
 AND TRUTHFUL.

 6. Provide social proof